-The treatment of thoracic cancer depends on several factors, including the stage of the disease, the location of the tumor, and the patient’s overall health.
+The treatment of thoracic cancer depends on several factors, including the disease’s stage, the tumor’s location, and the patient’s overall health.
 Treatment options include:

 Chemotherapy uses drugs to kill cancer cells.
 It can be given intravenously or taken orally in pill form.
 Chemotherapy is often used in combination with surgery or radiation therapy.

-Targeted therapies are newer cancer drug that works by targeting specific molecules involved in cancer cell growth.
+Targeted therapies are newer cancer drugs that target specific molecules involved in cancer cell growth.
 These drugs are often used in combination with traditional chemotherapy drugs.

 Immunotherapy is a cancer treatment that uses the body’s immune system to fight cancer.
 We can use it in combination with other cancer treatments, such as surgery, radiation therapy, and chemotherapy.